mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single string parameter which indicates the bluetooth state.
+This callback function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.bluetoothState`](#bluetoothstate-constants).
-Possible values are: "unknown", "resetting", "unsupported", "unauthorized", "powered_off", "powered_on"
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

     cordova.plugins.diagnostic.getBluetoothState(function(state){
-        console.log("Current bluetooth state is: " + state);
+        console.log("Current Bluetooth state is: " + state);
     }, function(error){
         console.error(error);
     });